avermilov/ModernSR/README.md

 image_dir: "/path/to/dir"         # path to test images directory
 batch_size: 1                     # test loader batch size
 workers: 2                        # test loader workers
+log_frequency: 10                 # how often (epoch wise) should test images be logged

 [Inference]
 checkpoint_path: "/path/to/dir"   # path to checkpoint to be used for inference